software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 For the _first user story_, the Developers planned the following tasks:

 1. Add a Quiz JPA entity class with id, name, description and published attributes, and a QuizRepository JPA repository class
-2. Add a Thymeleaf template for the quiz submission form containing fields for title, description and published status
+2. Add a Thymeleaf template for the quiz creation form containing fields for name, description and published status
-3. Add QuizController controller class and a method for rendering the quiz submission form
+3. Add QuizController controller class and a method for rendering the quiz creation form
-4. Add a method for the QuizController class which saves the quiz to the database
+4. Add a method for the QuizController class which handles the quiz creation form submission

 For the _second user story_, the Developers planned the following tasks: